-The HTA guidelines will comprise several sections including guidance on economic evaluation, budget impact analysis, social, ethical and organisational aspects of HTA and recommended reporting formats.
+The HTA guidelines include documents on economic evaluation, budget impact analysis, assessment of clinical effectiveness, stakeholder involvement in HTA and recommended reporting formats.
 Each of these sections is important.
 For ease of use the sections of the guidelines are being developed as stand-alone documents.

-This document, Draft Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland, complements the existing HTA guidelines developed by HIQA.
+This document, Draft Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland, complements existing HTA guidelines developed by HIQA.
 This document is limited to methodological guidance on the evaluation of clinical effectiveness and is intended to promote best practice in this area.
+These guidelines were first published in 2011.
+The document underwent comprehensive review in 2014 and this revised guideline incorporates minor changes and the addition of some extra text.
 The guidelines will be reviewed and revised as necessary.

 The purpose of these guidelines is to assist those conducting or using HTA in Ireland.
-They are intended to inform technology assessments conducted by, or on behalf of the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and the HSE, to include health technology suppliers preparing applications for reimbursement.
+They are intended to inform technology assessments conducted by, or on behalf of, the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and the HSE, including health technology suppliers preparing applications for reimbursement.